Phuire-Research/Stratimux/Concept.md

   MuxifiedSubject,
 ]) => void;
 ```
 This is similar to the principle function that is lacking some hand holding capacity.
-And if one is creating new modes to govern the flow of actions within the axium.
+And if one is creating new modes to govern the flow of actions within the muxium.
 One should be mindful of the implementation of permissiveMode, blockingMode, and ownershipMode.
 And should be avoided, for the sake of enhancement, is allowed for the one's own explorations with the concept.

 Where ownershipMode implements the blockingMode and some defaultMode as its final mode call.
 But if one were to use some mode that would otherwise replace ownership, but require such.
-One only needs to set the axium's defaultModeIndex to their newly added Mode.
-This can be accomplished via accessing axium's mode and state property of modeNames.
+One only needs to set the muxium's defaultModeIndex to their newly added Mode.
+This can be accomplished via accessing muxium's mode and state property of modeNames.
 Where the index of your modeName corresponds to the index that should be set to defaultModeIndex.

 Otherwise if you are modifying or extending ownership's functionality and be sure to inform it that no longer responsible for itself.
 Including setting your own mode that extends ownershipMode and include such as part of your own initialization strategy for your concept.
 As ownership acts as a guard function prior to running either permissiveMode, blockingMode, or your newly set "defaultMode," or new ownershipMode to be ran that reimplements those functions directly as its own version of finalMode.